Peak Photography Experience

 The word “photography” sounds a lot like “psychology” doesn’t it? :-)

-This means that a potentially negative experience can be minimized by having a positive peak and a positive end.
-Also, even though making a good first impression is important, customers will better remember a good last impression.
+This suggests that a potentially negative experience can be minimized by having a positive peak and a positive end.
+Making a good first impression is important but customers will better remember a good last impression.

 Remember that “positive” and “negative” are defined from the customer’s point of view, not the photographer’s.

-At its most basic, a customer’s “photography experience” might be separated into three general steps:
+A customer’s photography experience might be separated into three basic steps:

 1) Contacting a photographer and getting a quote:

-For this to be a positive “peak” for the customer, the photographer should have a very cheap price.
+For this to be a positive peak for the customer, the photographer should have a very low price.
 Otherwise, this is probably a negative moment since a photographer’s price is almost always higher than what the customer was expecting.
-To counteract this negative part of the photo experience, a photographer needs to enhance the other parts.
+To counteract this negative moment, a photographer needs to enhance the rest of the photo experience.

 2) The photographer shooting the pictures:

-If the photographer shows up late for an assignment, is unorganized or obnoxious, or somehow produces a less than satisfactory service, then they will fail.
-This will create a negative peak for the customer.
+A photographer who shows up late, is unorganized or obnoxious, or somehow produces a less than satisfactory service, will fail.
+This will create a negative moment for the customer.

 The photographer has to be professional and do at least a good job.
-Depending on the assignment, there could be a number of things a photographer can do that will enhance the photo experience for the customer.
+There could be other things a photographer can do to enhance the experience depending on the assignment.

 3) Finished photos are delivered: